leeford/Check-TeamsUserProvisioning/README.md

 ## Usage

 > Before you can use this tool you need to ensure you have the Microsoft Teams and Azure AD (v2) PowerShell modules installed.
+As AzureAD v2 module does not support PowerShell Core, this script currently only works on Windows Powershell

 The script can be ran to check a single user by running: